yuchaojiang/Canopy/instruction/SNA_CNA_input.md

 ## **How do I generate CNA input for Canopy?**
 To generate allele-specific copy number calls, [Sequenza](https://CRAN.R-project.org/package=sequenza) or [FALCON](https://CRAN.R-project.org/package=falcon) can be used.
 Both methods require paired tumor normal samples as input.
-FALCON is available [here](https://CRAN.R-project.org/package=falcon) as a standalone R package via CRAN.

 ### FALCON (recommended)